A displeased crowd is throwing stuff at speakers and artists according to the Rule of Funny

 - The fans threw garbage in the ring in protest at the end of the New Blood Rising PPV in August 2000.

-- Ring Of Honor had this happen on a few occasions.
+- Ring of Honor had this happen on a few occasions.
 Nigel McGuinness and the Age of the Fall frequently drew so much ire with their victories that fans threw empty bottles and whatever else was on hand into the ring.

 - A radio broadcast from Glastonbury about an annoying girl duo Daphne & Celeste being pelted with absolutely everything that came to hand: fruit, vegetables, mud, bottles, refilled bottles.
 They didn't seem to mind, saying the audience had been lethargic before and "they woke up to hate us!"

-- Tabletop RPG Stormbringer supplement Demon Magic: The Second Stormbringer Companion, adventure "The Velvet Circle".
+- Stormbringer supplement Demon Magic: The Second Stormbringer Companion, adventure "The Velvet Circle".
 If the customers at the House of Melodac don't like the singer's performance, they end it in a shower of fruit and vegetables.

 - In Paper Mario 2 the battles take place on a theater stage.
 If you're doing badly (or if the crowd is just feeling mean) then they start throwing rubbish at you.
 You can counter this by going into the crowd and smacking them with a hammer, but be careful as they can also give you helpful items.

 - Or, you could wait until they throw the rubbish at you and switch characters.
 This will prevent damage done AND keeps your audience count the same, even though you would lose just 1 doing it otherwise (and usually that one is quickly replaced).
 This is a less viable option if a bunch of X-Nauts decide to throw rocks at you at once—and they do so often enough for it to be a concern.
 If your character up front has already went though, you'll have to finish selecting an attack or smack them.